Strunzdesign/snet-gateway/doc/protocol.md

   if compatibility with the obsolete Java-based gateway is a goal.
 The gateway software at hand simply doesn't care... feel free to use a junk address such as `0x0000`.
 - The destination address must be `0x4000` to address the gateway (`MULTICAST_GATEWAY`)
-- The source service identifier *should* be set to `0xB0`.
-This value will be used for the destination service identifier field of the respective reply message.
+- The source service identifier *should* be set to `0xB0`, but in fact, its value is intentionally ignored.
 - The destination service identifier must be `0xB0`
 - The application-layer token must be set to `0x10` (`PS_TOKEN_SUBSCRIBE_REQUEST`)
 - The application-layer payload consists of exactly one byte containing one service identifier